 Game Rules & Standards

-There are the only three rules on TI Legacy:
+There are only three rules on TI Legacy:

 - Please exercise common sense, maturity and courtesy towards others.
-If something goes against the spirit of RP and OOC goodwill to your fellow man, is against common human ethics, goes against established TI Legacy culture, is bad for the game environment, or is offensive to the owners of the system, it may get you into trouble with staff, even if it is not definitively “wrong” per se.
+If something goes against the spirit of RP and OOC goodwill to your fellow players, if it is against common human ethics, if it goes against established TI Legacy culture, if it is bad for the game environment, or if it is offensive to the owners of the system, it will get you into trouble with staff, even if it is not definitively wrong per se.

-- Role-play is the sole defining purpose of TI: Legacy.
+- Role-play is the sole defining purpose of TI Legacy.
 Everything players do ICly must be backed up by RP, from buying items to teaching to killing other players.
 If something changes your character, it should be backed by role-play, be it their code status or opinion.
-Players may ignore code constraints if they do not support the RP (for example, emote deaths, deciding if a person found a dagger when searching you, etc), provided your RP partners agree to allow it.
+Players may ignore code constraints if they do not support RP (for example, emote deaths, deciding if a person found a dagger when searching you, etc, is completely acceptable), provided your RP partners agree to allow it.
 Players are only constrained by code when their RP partners are not amenable to it (usually in cases where this confers an inappropriate advantage to another player).

 Beyond these rules, there are a series of files in the Help Policy category that show historical decisions and play standards.
-These policy files are more like criterias and processes we’ve developed for managing the game than rules, however there are two exceptions we highly recommend players familiarize themselves with: Help Policy Pkill and Help Policy Desc Notes.
+These policy files are more like criteria and processes we’ve developed for managing the game than rules.
+However, there are two exceptions we highly recommend players familiarize themselves with: HELP POLICY PKILL and HELP POLICY CNOTES.

-Breaches: Should the rules not be obeyed, the staff of TI Legacy reserve the right to remove pfiles, enact punishments, place bans, and otherwise limit the ability of persons to connect to this game as we see fit in the enforcement of the game’s policies.
+Breaches: Should the rules not be obeyed, the staff of TI Legacy reserve the right to remove pfiles, enact punishments, place bans, and otherwise limit the ability of persons to connect to this game as we see fit in the enforcement of the games policies and the rules.